 The organisers then decided a serious rethink was needed for 2005 with additional stage venues needed to create the real challenge the rally had become known for.
 It was after some sterling work by the new assistant Clerk of Course, Mark Hothersall, that two new spectator stage venues at the Pontin’s Holiday Centre and on the North Promenade at Blackpool were established.
 This also meant that Rally HQ could be relocated to Blackpool, placing it together with central servicing and spectator stages ‘under one roof’ at Pontin’s.
 It also meant that 76 stage miles spread between five different venues could be offered to the competitor.

 There was a serious setback at the planning stage of the 2006 event.
-Richie Pearl (Pictured), who had been the main driving force behind the event from its inception over ten years earlier, had been diagnosed with cancer.
-Sadly he was to pass away two months before the rally took place.
+Richie Pearl, who had been the main driving force behind the event from its inception over ten years earlier, sadly passed away two months before the rally took place.
 Having decided that the event should go on as a tribute to Richie, Mark Hothersall was promoted to Joint Clerk of the Course along side Dave Read.
 To help ease their workload at this traumatic time Gerry Morris was brought in as an assistant Clerk of Course.
 With the addition of another new venue at Lytham Hall an ambitious two day rally was put together offering almost 100 stage miles.

 Despite the two day rally in 2006 being a fantastic success and a fitting tribute to Richie Pearl it was decided that for 2007 the event would revert back to its traditional one day format.
 Still based at Pontin’s with continued backing from Legend Fires the rally offered almost 70 stage miles over five venues, Leyland Test Track having been lost to developers the previous year.